tsaarni/kind-ps/README.md

 ```

 The PIDs listed are the host PIDs for the processes running inside the containers.
-You can use these PIDs on the host:
+These PIDs can be used on the host to access the process:

 ```console
 $ ps 2367787